dbon81926/Industrial-Robotics/README.md

 Game/Puck Movement: <br>
-1. [ ] Puck starts with UR3
+1. [X] Puck starts in the middle
-2. [ ] Collides with UR3 wooden plank and rebounces to a randomly selected trajectory onto the side of the KR6 R900
+2. [X] Collides with UR3 end effector and rebounces to a randomly selected trajectory onto the side of the KR6 R900
-3. [ ] KR6 900 calculates and moves its wooden plank to puck
+3. [X] KR6 900 detects collision between end effector and puck
-4. [ ] KR6 900 detects collision between plank and puck
+4. [ ] Code wooden plank to align with end effector to contact the puck
-5. [ ] Repeat steps 3 & 4 with UR3
+6. [ ] Repeat steps 3 & 4 with UR3
-6. [ ] Process continues until all random trajectory points have been achieved
+7. [ ] Process continues until all random trajectory points have been achieved
-7. [ ] Integrate collision detection/RMRC into movement
+8. [ ] Integrate collision detection/RMRC into movement

-Collision Detection/Avoidance <br>
+RMRC/Collision Detection <br>

 Real-Demo Implementation/Visual Servoing of Pong Game: